LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

-# Loyola COMP 271 Lab 6: stack-based maze solver
+# Loyola COMP 271 Project 7: stack-based maze solver

 ## Group activity

-Collaborate with your teammates but submit individually.
-Clearly list the members of your team.
+In this activity, we'll implement a queue-based solver for mazes represented as two-dimensional arrays!

 # Objectives